jenholst7/resume24/README.md

 > This theme is designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).
 > Visit [her website](http://themes.3rdwavemedia.com/) for more themes.

 I have made this into a Jekyll Theme.
-Checkout the live demo [here](http://jenholst7.github.io/resume24/).
+Checkout the live site [here](http://jenholst7.github.io/resume24/).

 <table>
   <tr>